 AseptSoft uses a branching model for parallel collaboration.
-Each user works on their own branch, where they can have multiple modules and commits (checkpoints), all independent of other collaborators.
+Each user works on their own branch, where they can have multiple modules, and every module carries its own real commit timeline — a complete, browsable history of checkpoints, independent of other collaborators.

 🌲 Branches